AdobeDocs/campaign.en/help/v8/start/customize-ui.md

 For **Open** enumerations, the user can also enter the first characters in the value, and possible values are displayed.

-Learn how to access and configure your enumerations in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/getting-started/administration-basics/managing-enumerations.html){target="_blank"}.
+Learn more about enumerations in [this page](../../v8/config/ui-settings.md#enumerations).

 ## Default units {#default-units}